 If you have tied up your laces to get your foot in the oil and gas career, a question must be striking in your mind, is oil & gas production a good career path for you?

 Then here is your answer:

 Finding work and getting a job in the oil and gas industry is the best thing that could happen to you right now and in the future.

-There are many different career opportunities in the oil and gas industry provides a diverse variety of career opportunities, be it offshore or onshore, seismic shipyards, drilling rigs, shale oil exploration, or traditional office jobs.
+There are many different career opportunities in the oil and gas sector, be it offshore or onshore, seismic shipyards, drilling rigs, shale oil exploration, or traditional office jobs.

-Although you may have to deal with intense long shifts and harsh working conditions pursuing a career in an oil and gas industry, going the extra mile in this field is definitely rewarding, because the salaries are higher, typically above average.
+Although you may have to deal with intense long shifts and harsh working conditions pursuing a career in the oil and gas industry, going the extra mile in this field is definitely rewarding, because the salaries are higher, typically above average.

 On average, full-time employees in the oil & gas industry work 49.5 hours per week, while part-time employees work 20 hours per week.

 While working for an oil company may have negative effects on the health of our environment, the industry is still going forward as it has adapted to some changes and is now paying greater attention to carbon management and the health of our planet.

 No matter how much green technologies are advancing, the oil and gas industry still has a bright future, because oil is as necessary as breathing.
 For as long as there is oil, career opportunities in the oil rig and gas industry will always be available.

 The need for workers in the oil field industry is global, which means that there will never be a shortage of work in this industry.

 According to dataUSA, the number of people employed in the oil & gas industry extraction group has been growing at a rate of 9.68%, from 127k people in 2018 to 140k people in 2019.

 Working in the oil & gas sector can be extremely rewarding, both personally and professionally.
 Continual developments mean it is growing at a rapid pace, and because of this, you should keep an eye on the latest trends emerging.